This week, the NHS celebrates World Menopause Day on 18th October to continue raising awareness and breaking the stigma surrounding menopause.

 Our Referral Triage and Validation service uses the expertise of NHS consultants on the National Consultant Network (NCN) to remotely triage waiting list backlogs in bulk and/or new referrals as they come in.
 With a variety of specialties available, our service helps to ensure patients are seen in the most appropriate way.

-Of the 49% on the waiting list, 35% required a routine referral, with a further 2% upgraded to an urgent pathway and 7% upgraded to a two-week wait (2WW) pathway.
-This meant that those patients not requiring a specialist opinion were returned to their referring provider with a comprehensive management plan, but in addition, upgrades were quickly identified and prioritised.
-This ensured that all patients were on the correct pathways, allowing for the fastest and best treatment.
+Under the leadership of local clinical leads and following local pathways, and protocols, the out-of-area NHS consultants have triaged more than 12,000 gynaecology referrals, with waiting lists reduced by an average of 31%.
+Of the 31% removed from the waiting list, 25% of patients were returned to primary care with comprehensive management plans, and 6% were redirected to a community provision or other more appropriate service.
+Of the 69% on the waiting list, 64% required a routine referral, with an additional 3% upgraded to a two-week-wait (2WW) appointment and 2% upgraded to an urgent appointment.
+This meant that patients not requiring a specialist opinion were returned to their referring provider with a comprehensive management plan; additionally, upgrades were quickly identified and prioritised.
+This ensured that all patients were on the correct pathways, enabling the fastest and most effective treatment.

-I find that about a quarter of the patients who have been referred to hospital don’t need to go there – and that saves a lot of capacity.
-There are a small number of people sitting on the waiting list who need to be treated urgently.
+‘I find that about a quarter of the patients who have been referred to hospital don’t need to go there – and that saves a lot of capacity.
+There is a small number of people on the waiting list who require urgent treatment.
 Getting the opportunity to review them means they get seen quicker.’

 – Mr Eric Mutema, NHS Consultant Obstetrician and Gynaecologist triaging and validating referrals via the service.